Lessons From the Master Who Stopped Coming

 Master, it is good to see you.

-He didn’t look like any kind of Master, just another person getting of the plane and busy trying to get somewhere else.
+He didn’t look like any kind of Master, just another person getting off the plane and busy trying to get somewhere else.

 The Master wanted a toy watch.

-Not just any toy, the watch that was only available in a Burger King kid’s meal at the time.
+Not just any toy watch, a watch that was only available in a Burger King kid’s meal.
 Apparently, it was impossible to find on the other side of the world, and it would make him happy to find it.

 He would have something to show the other Masters.